Director, Sheriff Billy Hancock

 Tammera Sears is a 28 year veteran of Public Safety currently serving as Deputy Emergency Management director of Crisp County Emergency Management and a Lieutenant with the Crisp County Sheriff’s Office.
 She began her career with Crisp County Sheriff’s Office as a Detention Officer in 1994.
 She became a certified peace officer in 1996 and began her work in the area of emergency management in 1999.
 She earned her Professional Certification in Emergency Management in 2006 and was appointed Deputy Director of Crisp County Emergency Management in 2015.

 Lt.
 Sears has spent much of her career in public safety as a deputy sheriff and Investigator.
 She has completed thousands of hours of training for law enforcement and emergency management.
 She has earned her Associate’s Degree in Criminal Justice from Darton College and her Bachelor’s Degree in Criminal Justice from Columbus State University.

-In addition to her duties as Deputy EMA Director, Lt.
-Sears currently serves the Crisp County Sheriff’s Office as the State Certification Manager.
-She also handles grant writing and information technology for the agency.
+In addition to her duties as Deputy EMA Director, she also handles grant writing and information technology for the agency.
 Lt.
-Sears serves on numerous boards in the community in relation to child abuse and public service.
+Sears also currently serves the Crisp County Sheriff’s Office as the State Certification Manager.
+In 2021 Sears was elected to the Georgia Police Accreditation Coalition (GPAC).
+Lt.
+Sears serves on numerous other public service and civic boards in the community and throughout the state.